OccupyMars2025/Introduction-to-Algorithms-4th-Edition/README.md

+# <p align="center"> *Before the start of each iteration, you must make sure the loop invariant holds !!!* </p>

+### Caution: "After the end of each iteration, you must make sure the loop invariant holds " is wrong !!!
+Because you may not even enter the loop at first !!!

 # [2024/12/10 13:00: This python file shows how I use the technique "maintaining the loop invariant" to help me debug](./courses/Problem-Sets/ps0-template/count_long_subarray.py)